 - Stop complaining

 Yes, it is easier to complain about the negative things and on how life had handed you bad breaks, limited opportunities, etc. The next time you find yourself complaining about everything, turn it into a positive statement and find solutions and possible alternatives to counteract the negative.
+“No one likes to fail, but some people take it harder than others,” says counselor Monte Drenner.

 - Don’t treat famous people differently